 - Strengthen the national theatre field by supporting the work of emerging writers

-- Establish Atlanta and its local theatres as key venues for launching original and compelling plays
+- Establish Atlanta and its local theaters as key venues for launching original and compelling plays

 - Introduce Atlanta audiences to the country’s brightest playwrights